fossabot/puppet-mac_profile/README.md

 you consider passwords and keys which can be configured using profiles.

-Therefore a workaround is needed to find out if the profile currently installed is the same one as in the mobileconfig in the Puppet catalog.
-This module diverts the `PayloadUUID` in the mobileconfig to achieve that: If both are the same the profile is considered as up-to-date, if they do not match the profile will be updated with the values in the mobileconfig.
+Therefore a workaround is needed to find out if the profile currently installed on the client is the same one as in the mobileconfig in the Puppet catalog.
+This module diverts the `PayloadUUID` in the mobileconfig to achieve that: If both are the same the profile is considered to be up-to-date, if they do not match the profile will be updated with the values in the mobileconfig.

 There are three ways to manage the UUID:
-* It can be defined in the mobileconfig like it is normally done as `PayloadUUID`.
+* It can be defined in the mobileconfig as `PayloadUUID` (like it is normally done.)
 * It can be defined in the Puppet resource using the `uuid` parameter.
 In this case `PayloadUUID` must be removed from the mobileconfig.
 * It can be neither defined in the Puppet resource nor as `PayloadUUID` in the mobileconfig.
 Here the UUID is generated automatically from a checksum of the mobileconfig.
-This is the recommended methods because changes in the mobileconfig are picked up automatically.
+This is the recommended method because changes in the mobileconfig are picked up automatically.

 This module can be used both in priviliged and unprivileged mode: